Curriculum

 Advanced Topics Literature Seminars

 These semester-long, seminar-style courses offer students the opportunity to immerse themselves in the work of a major author, literary movement, genre, or time period selected for the semester by the instructor.
 Through extensive class discussion and frequent writing assignments, students are encouraged to explore the essential issues of the human condition.
-(See The Meadows School Upper School Course Catalog for specific information about each seminar.)
+(See the Upper School Course Catalog for specific information about each seminar.)
 Classes taught as Advanced Topics Seminars include:

 - Myth & Magic